Master of Business Administration (MBA) Degree, Full-Time Program, and a Major Concentration in Strategic Management

 - Function effectively in a team setting both as a leader and a contributor.

-- A minimum of 60 credit hours to satisfy degree requirements taken over a two-year period.
+- A minimum of 60 credit hours to satisfy degree requirements.

-- A maximum of 6 credit hours from graduate transfer credit.
+- A maximum of 6 graduate semester credit hours as transfer credit.
 For additional program guidelines regarding transfer credit, see the Policies tab.
 Information regarding Exchange Program transfer credit can be found in the Student Handbook under Campus Groups.

 |Core Requirements 1|